moonryc/optimal-video-encoder/README.md

 # Install dependencies
 npx install

-# Serve the React shop application (this will simultaneously serve the API backend)
+# Serve the React frontend application (this will simultaneously serve the API backend)
-npx nx serve shop
+npx nx serve @org/frontend

 # ...or you can serve the API separately
 npx nx serve api